iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 ## Conformance

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14)[[RFC 2119]](https://www.rfc-editor.org/rfc/rfc2119.txt).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14)[[RFC 2119]](https://www.rfc-editor.org/rfc/rfc2119.txt).